 Pine Cone Bird Feeders

 Turn pine cones into bird feeders with peanut butter and seeds.
-It’s a fantastic way to combine crafting with a love for nature and wildlife.
+It’s a fantastic way to combine crafting with a love for nature and wildlife, making it a perfect addition to your list of winter arts and crafts ideas for kids.

 DIY Seed Bombs